micolous/grpc-asgi-django-demo/README.md

 ```

 This is much simpler than trying to serve gRPC from an ASGI protocol server,
-which would require extensions to support gRPC framing.
+which would still need something to provide gRPC-JSON or gRPC-Web transcoding!

 While this demo targets Django, this _could_ also work with other
 ASGI-compatible Python web frameworks like FastAPI - but this is left as an